MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-dapr-content.md

 This solution uses the following components:

 - [Azure resource groups](/azure/azure-resource-manager/management/manage-resource-groups-portal) are logical containers for Azure resources.
 You use a single resource group to structure everything related to this solution in the Azure portal.
-- [Container Apps](https://azure.microsoft.com/services/container-apps) is a fully managed, serverless container service for building and deploying modern apps at scale.
+- [Container Apps (Preview)](https://azure.microsoft.com/services/container-apps) is a fully managed, serverless container service used to build and deploy modern apps at scale.
 In this solution, you're hosting all 10 microservices on Container Apps and deploying them into a single Container App environment.
 This environment acts as a secure boundary around the system.
 - [Azure Service Bus](https://azure.microsoft.com/services/service-bus) is a fully managed enterprise message broker complete with queues and publish-subscribe topics.
 In this solution, you'll use it for the Dapr pub/sub component implementation.
 Multiple services use this component.
 The order service publishes messages on the bus, and the Makeline, accounting, loyalty, and receipt services subscribe to these messages.
 - [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db) is a NoSQL, multi-model managed database service.
 You'll use it as a Dapr state store component for the loyalty service to store customer's loyalty data.
 - [Azure Cache for Redis](https://azure.microsoft.com/services/cache) is a distributed, in-memory, scalable managed Redis cache.
 It's used as a Dapr state store component for the Makeline Service to store data on the orders that are being processed.